swcarpentry/DEPRECATED-boot-camps/overview.md

 * organize your personal notes into a personal wiki (gollum, gitit, instiki)
 * organize your shared notes into a group wiki (gollum, gitit, instiki)
-* *improve the layperson's understanding of your field by editing Wikipedia*

-## Use version Control for checkpointing and collaboration
+## Use version control for checkpointing and collaboration

 * use local version control software to checkpoint personal code development
   + checkpointing your work encourages wild ideas and late-night coding sessions
   + you can easily restore back in the morning if it was a bad idea
 * use **distributed version control** to collaborate with others
-* I advocate *git*, but you may be stuck with whatever your group uses
+* We advocate *Git*, but you may be stuck with whatever your group uses
-  + though check out git-svn for using git to collaborate with an svn repository, it's awesome!
+  + though check out git-svn for using Git to collaborate with an svn repository, it's awesome!

 *We will learn more about working with git and GitHub today and tomorrow*